nthykier/CronoShift/README.md

    * "button (x1, y1) -> gate (x2, y2)"
      - Connects a button at (x1, y1) with the gate on (x2, y2).
 The
        top left corner of the representation is (0, 0).
+     - NB: "button" covers any "button" (e.g. "o" is considered a button)

  * The last section is the "level" metadata.
 It uses the syntax for Debian control files (similar to mail-headers) and consists of at most one paragraph.
 It can